SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 # Active Directory Azure Lab

-This lab demonstrates the deployment and configuration of an Active Directory domain in Microsoft Azure.
-It includes centralized authentication, Group Policy security enforcement, domain user creation, and client onboarding.
-The lab environment reflects practical skills used in IT administration and security.
+This lab demonstrates how to deploy and configure an Active Directory domain in Microsoft Azure.
+Active Directory (AD) is a system used to manage users, computers, and resources in a network.
+In this lab, we will create a domain controller, join a client computer to the domain, create users and organizational units, and apply security settings.
+Each step includes explanations so that even someone unfamiliar with AD or Azure can understand the purpose and process.

 ---